chrisschnaars/tone-galaxy/readme.md

   - Key: Bubbles within the same key.
   - Unlike: Bubbles that share neither interval or key.
   - None: Bubbles don't seek anything.
+- Change the size of your browser (if you can).
+This will affect the space Bubbles have to move, the distance required for Bubbles to play sound, and potentially the size of the Bubble itself.

 ## Audio Notes
 Each Bubble is assigned a tone across four different keys, all based on the root tone (controlled by the tone slider).